pytorch/torchtune/README.md

 &nbsp;
 &nbsp;

-**Note: torchtune now supports Llama3!
-Currently we support the Llama3 8B Model with LoRA, QLoRA and Full fine-tune.
-Find more details in the [Llama3](#llama3) section!**
+torchtune now officially supports Meta Llama3!
+Check out our recipes for Llama3-8B with LoRA, QLoRA and Full fine-tune in the [Llama3](#llama3) section! 🚀 🦙

 # torchtune